wilsonrljr/sysidentpy/docs/book/4-Model-Structure-Selection.md

 > This section is taken mainly from my master thesis, which was based on [Billings, S. A](https://www.wiley.com/en-us/Nonlinear+System+Identification%3A+NARMAX+Methods+in+the+Time%2C+Frequency%2C+and+Spatio-Temporal+Domains-p-9781119943594).

 Selecting the model structure is crucial to develop models that can correctly reproduce the system behavior.
 If some prior information about the system are known, e.g., the dynamic order and degree of nonlinearity, determining the terms and then estimate the parameters is trivial.
-In real life scenarios, however, in most of the times there is no information about what terms should be included in the model and the correct regressors has to be selected in the identification framework.
+In real life scenarios, however, usually there is no information about what terms should be included in the model and the correct regressors has to be selected in the identification framework.
 If the MSS is not performed with the necessary concerns, the scientific law that describes the system may will not be revealed and resulting in misleading interpretations about the system.
 To illustrate this scenario, consider the following example.

 Let $\mathcal{D}$ denote an arbitrary dataset